Welcome to the September 2010 issue of our occasional newsletter.

 SOUTH WEST MARITIME HISTORY SOCIETY

 This society was founded in 1984, and the aim is to encourage interest in all aspects of our maritime heritage (not just naval) and to promote research in these fields, leading where possible to publication.
 The society focuses on the four counties of south-west England – Cornwall, Devon, Somerset and Dorset.
 However, much of the work is relevant far beyond these shores, and so members come from much further afield.
 The society has a varied programme of meetings, visits and events, and also publishes newsletters and the journal ‘Maritime South West’, as well as occasional monographs.
-Their website (with details on membership) is www.swmaritime.org.uk, and it has a very useful archive as well as an online forum.
+Their website has details on membership and a very useful archive as well as an online forum [no longer active?].

 The Victorians have been popping up everywhere recently, including television and radio programmes and magazine articles.
 All too often, the Victorian way of life comes over as much closer to our own than it was in reality.
 Television documentaries, particularly where actors or presenters masquerade as Victorians, tend to give only a partial view of life in the century before last.
 On the other hand, it is relatively easy to gain access to newspapers of that period, and these give a better (though still partial) flavour of life in Queen Victoria’s Britain.
 Below are a few snippets taken from The London Journal for the year 1863.
 This was a weekly newspaper that carried serialised novels as well as news items, and it often used condensed ‘fillers’ gleaned from the daily newspapers.
 To set the scene, it should be remembered that 1863 was almost halfway through Queen Victoria’s long reign and also halfway through the American Civil War.
 The British Empire was at its height, and Britain was a rich and powerful country whose success was built on worldwide trade.
 1863 was the year that the world’s first underground railway system opened in London, with steam trains running in deep cuttings and tunnels.
 It was also the year that the Football Association was established in London and formulated the rules for football – or ‘soccer’ as it would become known in some parts of the world.
 On the other hand, horse-riding was still the main (and fastest) method of travel, other than by steam train, and the only way to get off the ground was in an experimental hot-air balloon.